Alejandro Malaspina

-Alejandro Malaspina (November 5, 1754 – April 9, 1810) was a Tuscan explorer who spent most of his life as a Spanish naval officer.
+Brigadier Alejandro Malaspina (November 5, 1754 – April 9, 1810) was an Italian-born Spanish Navy officer and explorer.
 Under a Spanish royal commission, he undertook a voyage around the world from 1786 to 1788, then, from 1789 to 1794, a scientific expedition (the Malaspina Expedition) throughout the Pacific Ocean, exploring and mapping much of the west coast of the Americas from Cape Horn to the Gulf of Alaska, crossing to Guam and the Philippines, and stopping in New Zealand, Australia, and Tonga.

 Malaspina was christened Alessandro, the Italian form of Alexander.
 He signed his letters in Spanish Alexandro, which is usually modernized to Alejandro by scholars.

 Early life

 Malaspina was born in Mulazzo, a small principality ruled by his family, then part of the Grand Duchy of Tuscany, a fiefdom of the Holy Roman Empire.
 Alessandro's parents were the Marquis Carlo Morello and Caterina Meli Lupi di Soragna.
 From 1762 to 1765, his family lived in Palermo with Alessandro's great-uncle, Giovanni Fogliani Sforza d'Aragona, the viceroy of Sicily.
 From 1765 to 1773 he studied at the Clementine College in Rome.
 In 1773 he was accepted into the Order of Malta and spent about a year living on the island of Malta where he learned the basics of sailing.